 “A gift is only possible only at the instant an effraction [breaking open] in the circle will have taken place.” (ibid)

-Therefore the gift is outside of time, it’s breaking open of time’s circular structure “concerns time but does not belong to it.” (ibid) This leads Derrida to say: “the “present” of the gift is no longer thinkable as a now, that is, as a present bound up in the temporal synthesis.”(ibid) This allows Derrida to briefly expand on the concepts of the present, “in all the senses of this term:” that is as the gift, what is before us, the time now.
+Therefore the gift is outside of time, it’s breaking open of time’s circular structure “concerns time but does not belong to it.” (ibid) This leads Derrida to say: “the “present” of the gift is no longer thinkable as a now, that is, as a present bound up in the temporal synthesis.”(ibid) This allows Derrida to briefly expand on the concepts of the present, “in all the senses of this term:” the gift; what is before us; the time now.
 (9-10)